 Preheat oven to 350 degrees.
 Lightly grease a 9×13″ baking pan and set aside.

 In a very large bowl, combine sour cream, mayonnaise, and ranch dip mix until well-blended.
-Add in 2 1/2 cups of shredded cheddar cheese (save the remaining cup of cheese for later), the bacon bits, and sliced green onions (and chives, if desired), and mix well.
+Add in 2 1/2 cups of shredded cheddar cheese (save the remaining cup of cheese for later), the bacon bits, and sliced green onions, and mix well.
 Then add in the thawed hash browns and mix everything together well.
 Spoon this mixture into your lightly greased 9×13″ baking pan.

 Bake at 350 degrees for 35 to 40 minutes, and remove from oven.
 Sprinkle the remaining 1 cup of shredded cheddar cheese evenly over the top of the casserole and bake in oven an additional 5 to 10 minutes, until cheese is fully melted.